No idea what to do when you’re overwhelmed by paper clutter? I can help!

 If you haven’t read the previous posts in this series, I’ve linked them all at the bottom.
 Basically, up to this point we’ve:

-- Gathered a box of mythical desk creatures,
+- Gathered a box of mythical desk creatures (aka office supplies),

-- Avoided the shame of a backpack devoid of empty milk cartons.
+- Avoided the shame of a backpack devoid of empty milk cartons (by learning to use a planner).

 Note to Self: Clean Owl Droppings Off Roof